-“In this episode we chat with explorer, adventurer and outdoors educator Dulkara Martig.
+I chatted to Andy and Jonathan on The Wild Podcast a couple of weeks ago.
+"In this episode we chat with explorer, adventurer and outdoors educator Dulkara Martig.
 We talk about travelling the world as a nomad, her epic traverse of the Southern Alps in New Zealand, gourmet cooking in the outdoors (think pizza and chocolate … Continue reading The Wild Podcast

 On Christmas Eve we set off from the West Arm of Lake Manapouri with around a weeks’ worth of food, packrafting and tramping gear, a bunch of TOPO maps and loose plans to make it to Foveaux Strait.
 We had a small box of food delivered to Lake Roe Hut on the Dusky Track to pick on the way.
 For two weeks we linked together rivers, Fiords, lakes, some trails and a few different mountain ranges to make it to the Southern Ocean.

+A 10 day wilderness trip in Aspiring and Fiordland National Parks.
 While driving down the West Coast I fill Jake in on the details.
 “I’ve never actually met Tara but people say we’ll get along well.
 We’ve talked about doing a trip together in Central Asia sometime.
 If we enjoy this trip then at least … Continue reading Fiordland trip with a stranger

+Note: this article was published in the NZOIA (New Zealand Outdoor Instructors Association) Quarterly publication in July 2015.
 A year and a half ago if you’d asked me about packrafting I would have visualised people floating down rivers in cheap warehouse duckies with bike helmets.
 But times have changed.
 A modern-day packraft is the ultimate tool for amphibious … Continue reading Packrafting: a new era of river exploration

 9 weeks in Alaska has come to an end.
 Went on some sweet packrafting trips there and am excited to head back next year to continue exploring.
 Will edit this and add some more info later but for now, here are two edits of our packrafting roady: PART ONE: Matanuska and the Chickaloon PART TWO: … Continue reading Packrafting in Alaska

 A little edit from a short tramping and packrafting mission from the Rangitata to Mount Cook.
 Mid February in the South Island of New Zealand.

 Starting from the Nelson Lakes National Park, Alastair McDowell and I hiked over the Paske Saddle to the very source of the Clarence River.
 Then we jumped into packrafts...
 Check out my edit of this journey: